 As material drops into the top of the airlock, the pressure required to cut the material is monitored by the pressure switch.
-This switch is located on the forward port of the airlock valve section, in the manifold labeled PS-2 (see the Valve Block illustration).
+This switch is located on the forward port of the airlock valve section, in the manifold labeled

+PS-2 (see the Valve Block illustration).
 The switch is normally open.
 When the airlock motor stalls due to the rotor encountering an object it cannot cut, high pressure is created in the airlock circuit and the pressure switch closes.
 The amount of time the pressure switch is closed is monitored by a setting in the PLC box.
 If the switch remains closed for more than 0.5 second, the system automatically reverses the rotor by energizing the reverse solenoid.
 It also de-energizes the floor solenoid, thus shutting off the floor and the feed roll.
 The airlock will remain in reverse for approximately 3 seconds.
-The system will then restart the floor and feed roll, in the material
+The system will then restart the floor and feed roll after allowing the airlock to clear itself.

-When the MATERIAL STOP button is pushed, power is shut off to the solenoids controlling the hydraulic motors on the floor, feed roll and airlock.
+When the MATERIAL STOP button is pushed, power is shut off to the solenoids controlling the hydraulic motors on the floor, airlock and feed roll.
+The hydraulics can also be stopped by pressing the e-stop button on the machine or the radio remote transmitter.
 Please note that the hydraulics will also stop if the rear door on the feed roll housing is opened and cannot be restarted until the door closed and the MATERIAL START button is pushed.